From the far left of the reformation… to today!

-Anabaptists began in Zurich, Switzerland in 1525.
-A group of earnest young believers said that Protestant reformers had not gone far enough.
-They attempted to recover New Testament Christianity by appealing to the authority of Scripture and the example of Jesus, rather than decrees of the state-sponsored church.
-The movement grew rapidly, although thousands suffered persecution and death at the hands of the state.
-Today, Mennonites are in 60 countries around the world.
-They continue to emphasize following Christ in daily life, sharing the good news of wholeness in Christ, serving those in need, and working for justice and peace.
+The Anabaptist movement began in Zurich, Switzerland in 1525.
+A group of earnest young believers believed that Protestant reformers had not gone far enough.
+They sought to recover New Testament Christianity by appealing to the authority of Scripture and the example of Jesus, rather than decrees of the state-sponsored church.
+The movement grew rapidly, although thousands suffered persecution and death at the hands of oppressive political powers.
+Like any social movement, the Anabaptists were not a monolithic group.
+Those who followed the radical teachings of Menno Simmons were called Mennonites.